apache/pekko-connectors/docs/src/main/paradox/jms/consumer.md

 ## Receiving messages

-@apidoc[JmsConsumer$] offers factory methods to consume JMS messages in a number of ways.
+@apidoc[.jms.*.JmsConsumer$] offers factory methods to consume JMS messages in a number of ways.

 This examples shows how to listen to a JMS queue and emit @javadoc[javax.jms.Message](javax.jms.Message) elements into the stream.

-The materialized value @apidoc[JmsConsumerControl] is used to shut down the consumer (it is a @apidoc[KillSwitch]) and offers the possibility to inspect the connectivity state of the consumer.
+The materialized value @apidoc[.jms.*.JmsConsumerControl] is used to shut down the consumer (it is a @apidoc[KillSwitch]) and offers the possibility to inspect the connectivity state of the consumer.

 Scala
 : @@snip [snip](/jms/src/test/scala/docs/scaladsl/JmsConnectorsSpec.scala) { #jms-source }